EEN421/EEN421.github.io/_posts/2026-08-18-KQL-Detection-of-the-Week-The-Query-That-Wrote-Itself-Eight-Times.md

 There is no clever join key here, and that is the point.
 The original brief used `TimeBucket` — a 30-minute window with no device anchor.
 The natural instinct is to find a better key.
 But OfficeActivity and DeviceProcessEvents share no column that means "the same server": OfficeActivity has `ClientIP` (the user's source address, not the server's), and DeviceProcessEvents has `DeviceName` (the server's hostname, which OfficeActivity doesn't carry).
 You cannot join what is not there.

 What makes this correlation usable despite the missing anchor is the scoping on *both* sides.
 The host signal is already filtered to SharePoint by application pool.
 The application signal is already filtered to SharePoint by `OfficeWorkload` and to high-privilege operations by `PrivilegedOps`.
 The cross-product is not "every process × every audit event" — it is "SharePoint child-process spawns × SharePoint admin operations in a 10-minute window."
-In a single-farm environment, that is a small and meaningful set.
+In a single-farm environment, that is a bounded hunting correlation.
 The time window is asymmetric — 10 minutes backward, 2 minutes forward — because the attack chain has a direction (auth bypass → privileged operation → RCE → child process), and the forward margin exists only for ingestion clock skew between OfficeActivity's `TimeGenerated` and the device-local `Timestamp`.

 Note that the `Actor` (the impersonated identity from OfficeActivity) and the `ServiceAccount` (the process identity from DeviceProcessEvents) both appear in the output but are *not* joined on.
 They will be different values in the auth-bypass scenario — the attacker acts as `alice@contoso.com` while `w3wp.exe` runs as `svc_sharepoint` — and showing both is the triage signal.
 If they are the *same* value, the operation was performed by the SharePoint application itself, which is a different investigation.